LiborKudela/prescale/sheet_tables/readme.txt

 For additional sheet tables add csv file here
-To use add flag -st=SHEET when running readfoil.py
+To use it add flag -st=SHEET when running readfoil.py